uw-advanced-robotics/aruwlib/extended-changelogs/modm-update-jan2025-changes.md

-# Modm Update - December 2024
+# Modm Update - January 2025

 This update brings modm up to date along with many tools and dependencies that depend on or work alongside it.